dukescript/appium-demo/README.md

     </application>
 ```

-Make sure you remove the intent-filter part in the registration of the old main activity.
+Make sure you remove the intent-filter part from the old main activity and put it in the new one (your Activity).

 In your android client project make sure you change the android version number.
 You can find it in the properties section of your pom: